Children of Dune: Plot

 A band of Fremen outlaws capture Leto and force him to undergo the spice trance at the suggestion of Gurney Halleck, who has infiltrated the group on Jessica's orders.
-Leto's spice-induced visions show him a myriad of possible futures where humanity becomes extinct and only one where it survives.
+Leto's spice-induced visions show him myriad possible futures where humanity becomes extinct and only one where it survives.
 He names this future "The Golden Path" and resolves to bring it to fruition—something that his father, who had already glimpsed this future, refused to do.
 He escapes his captors and sacrifices his humanity in pursuit of the Golden Path by physically fusing with a school of sandtrout, the larval form of sandworms, in the process gaining superhuman strength and near-invulnerability.
 He travels across the desert destroying qanats to slow down the ecological transformation of Dune, and eventually confronts the Preacher, who is indeed Paul.

 Duncan returns to Arrakis and provokes Stilgar into killing him so that Stilgar is forced to take Ghanima and go into hiding.
 Eventually though, Alia recaptures Ghanima and arranges her marriage to Farad'n, planning to exploit the expected chaos when Ghanima kills him to avenge her brother's murder.
 Paul and Leto return to the capital, where Jessica and Farad'n have arrived for his betrothal to Ghanima, to confront Alia.
 Upon arriving, Paul is publicly murdered by agents of Alia's government, to her horror.
 Leto reveals himself in a display of superhuman strength and triggers the return of Ghanima's genuine memories.
 He confronts Alia and offers to help her overcome her possession, but the Baron resists.
 Alia, while fighting the Baron's possession, manages to throw herself off a high balcony, killing both herself and the Baron.

 Leto declares himself Emperor and asserts control over the Fremen.
 Farad'n enlists in his service and delivers control of the Corrino armies and his Sardaukar.
 In describing the Golden Path to Farad'n, Leto reveals that he will live for thousands of years due to the sandworm skin and genetics he is encased in.
 Leto marries Ghanima to consolidate power, but because his sandworm skin destroyed his ability to reproduce, he allows Farad'n to be her true consort so the Atreides line can continue.
 Ghanima reflects that one twin had to follow the Path, but Leto was always the strongest.